-Envelope Economics specializes in socioeconomic modelling, cost-benefit analysis and research.
+Envelope Economics specializes in regulatory affairs, socioeconomic modelling, cost-benefit analysis and applied policy research.

 - Canada’s Aquaculture Industry: Potential Production Growth and Footprint